 CASE SUMMARY

-On October 31, 2022, a political science professor at Columbia University represented by the Election Law Clinic at Harvard Law School filed a federal lawsuit against the U.S. Census Bureau seeking to compel a response to his Freedom of Information Act (FOIA) request, which seeks records related to the impacts of the Bureau's new differential privacy system on 2020 Census data.
-Specifically, the plaintiff's FOIA request sought all files describing the 2020 Census data for all fifty states after the Bureau had injected "noise" but before post-processing had begun in order to assess how much distortion the post-processing phase introduced and whether it resulted in systematic errors for data quality and accuracy.
-The plaintiff asserts the Bureau violated FOIA by failing to provide a timely decision on his request and by failing to produce the requested records within the statutory time periods.
-He is seeking a judicial declaration that the Bureau is violating FOIA and a court order requiring the Bureau to respond and produce the requested records within a specified number of days.
+On October 31, 2022, a Columbia University professor represented by Harvard Law School’s Election Law Clinic filed a federal lawsuit against the U.S. Census Bureau seeking to compel a response to his Freedom of Information Act request, which sought records related to the impacts of the Bureau’s new differential privacy system on 2020 Census data.
+The plaintiff had requested all files describing the 2020 Census data after the Bureau had injected “noise,” but before post processing had begun, in order to assess how much distortion the post processing phase introduced and whether it created systemic data accuracy and quality errors.
+He sought a judicial declaration that the Bureau had violated FOIA by failing to produce the requested records by the statutory deadline and a court order requiring the records to be disclosed within a specific period of time.

 CASE LIBRARY